A project of intellectual exploration

 The old assumption: The current organization of labor is the natural and inevitable product of human development.
 We work the way we work because this is what progress looks like, and any attempt to change it is a regression to a more primitive state.

-The historical evidence reveals this to be a fabrication.
-The current organization of labor is the product of specific historical choices made by specific people for specific reasons — primarily the enclosure of common resources, the imposition of clock-discipline, and the cultural engineering of an ideology that equates human worth with economic productivity.
-These choices were not inevitable.
-They were contested at every stage, and the alternatives were defeated by power, not by logic.
+The historical evidence reveals this assumption to be incomplete.
+The current organization of labor is the product of specific historical developments — the emergence of agricultural surplus, the enclosure of common resources, the imposition of clock-discipline, and the gradual cultural equation of human worth with economic productivity.
+These developments produced genuine goods — material abundance, scientific progress, longer and safer lives.
+But the specific social arrangements that accompanied them were not the only possible arrangements, and they carried costs that are now, for the first time, clearly visible and potentially addressable.

 The departure is this:

 The container is not the gift.
 The gift is medicine, knowledge, material security, connection across distance, the accumulated technological power of three centuries of human ingenuity.
-The container is the ideology of compulsory labor, the theology of productivity, the enclosure of time and mind and commons.
-We can open the container.
-We can take out the gifts.
-We can let the container go.
+The container is the specific set of social arrangements — compulsory labor, identity-through-employment, the monopolization of meaning by economic function — that delivered these gifts.
+We can keep the gifts.
+We can redesign the container.

 We are richer than any society in history.
 We are more productive than any society in history.
 We have more knowledge, more technology, more capacity to meet human needs than any civilization that has ever existed on this planet.